How to choose the best ski instructor course for you

 - You can achieve the BASI Alpine level 1 qualification in many of the snow domes and dry slopes within the UK.
 BASI level 1 allows you to teach on artificial slopes.

-- BASI Alpine level 2 has to be taken in the mountains and many course providers combine BASI level 1 & 2 into an 10 – 12 week programme.
-Upon completion of Level 2 you are able to teach beginner to intermediate skiers across much of Europe, Canada, America, New Zealand, Japan, Australia, South America and Dubai.
+- BASI Alpine level 2 has to be taken in the mountains and many course providers combine BASI level 1 & 2 into a 10 week programme.
+Upon completion of Level 2 you are able to teach beginner to intermediate skiers across much of Europe, Canada, America, New Zealand, Japan, Australia, South America and even Dubai.

 - BASI Alpine level 3 allows you to teach up to and beyond parallel skiing across the world – including France (Dependent on instructors becoming a stagiaire or passing the Test Technique – more information on the BASI website)